akhilperincherry/akhilperincherry.github.io/index.md

 - [Manatee Call Detection Using Recursive Least Squares (2015)](/pdf/Manatee_Sound_Detection_AkhilPerincherry.pdf)

    The problem of detecting Manatee calls in a signal plus noise situation is studied.
 Trained models were obtained for Manatee calls and noise, and an ensemble of models were applied and compared.

 ---

 - [Majorized Multi-class Kernel SVM](/pdf/Majorized_AkhilPerincherry.pdf)

    A Majorized Multi-class kernel SVM was derived and designed from scratch, and compared with other ML algorithms such as Random Forests, Logistic Regression, Deep Neural Networks, Decision Trees and libSVM implementation.

 ---

 ## Outreach

-- Cluster coordinator for South-East Bangalore, Youth For Seva (2013-2014) - I was involved in sapling planting and providing kids with computer training.
+- Cluster coordinator for South-East Bangalore, Youth For Seva (2013-2014) - Involved in sapling planting and providing kids with computer training.

 - MentorUF, University of Florida (2016) -
 Mentored a middle-school student for a year.